open-horizon/anax/doc/api.md

 | current_deployment | json | contains the information of the workloads.
 The key is the name of the workload and the value is the result of [/containers/<id> docker remote API call](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#/inspect-a-container) for the  workload container.
 Please refer to the link for details. |
 | archived | bool |  if the agreement is archived or not.  |
 | metering_notification | json |  the most recent metering notification received.
 It includes the amount, metering start time, data missed time, consumer address, consumer signature etc. |
-Note: The agreements that are being terminated but not yet archived are treated as archived in this api.

 **Example:**